The first few months of parenthood are always the hardest.

 Perhaps you’re noticing them favoring one side over the other, and you’re worried about the possibility of developing plagiocephaly.

-We’re District Speech in Washington DC, and our qualified pediatric physical therapists on staff can help screen and provide solutions for flat head syndrome.
+At District Speech and Language Therapy, we not only provide speech therapy in DC but our qualified pediatric physical therapists can help screen and provide solutions for flat head syndrome too.

 Book your appointment with District Speech today to find out more about the ways we can help you and your family.